About Me: My Health & Lifestyle Plan

 As you read through the activities, click on the highlighted terms to access their definitions, educational materials, websites, videos, and more.

-Talking About Who I Am
+Reflecting & Sharing Who I Am

-Sharing My Life through Story Telling
+Reflecting on My Life Through Story Telling

 Consider using these questions to guide your reflections and storytelling.